neftyblocks/nefty-blends-unity/README.md

-﻿# Introduction
+# Introduction
 This repository aims to be a valuable resource for developers.
 It offers information and inspiration for building tools in the WAX ecosystem, improving the quality of products.
 The plugin is created in Unity and is designed to be easily customized, allowing third parties to integrate it into their own Unity projects.
 The main goal is to increase development opportunities, promote decentralization, and contribute to the wider blockchain ecosystem.

-Included within the GitHub repository is a demonstration of NeftyBlocks' blending feature.
-The demo includes a step-by-step guide on how to log in and submit smart contract transactions directly to the blockchain.
+Included within the GitHub repository is a demonstration of NeftyBlocks blending feature.
+The demo includes a step-by-step guide on how to log in and submit smart contract transactions directly to the blockchain and many other features.
 The transaction submission is facilitated by a JavaScript (JS) wrapper, which serves as a communication bridge between C# and JS.
-The repository also provides instructions on how to deploy projects into a WebGL environment and how to test them and deploy.
+The repository also provides instructions on how to deploy projects into a WebGL environment and also how to test them and deploy.

 ## 🔑 Prerequisites